atreyasha/spp-explainability/docs/develop.md

 2. Results

-    1.  **Important:** everything shown in the \"Results\" section should have been well-motivated and should answer all three research questions

-    2. 1\.
-Evaluation of test accuracy scores of SoPa++ and regex proxy models
+    1. RQ1: Evaluation of test accuracy scores of SoPa++ and regex proxy models

         1.  show visualization of training process for posterity